willvdb/repto-rumble/docs/REPTORUMBLE_CONTEXT.md

 # Repto Rumble — Workspace Context for Copilot

 > **Purpose:** Give Copilot a single, reliable source of truth so it generates code and data that slot straight into the project without back‑and‑forth.
+>
+> **⚠️ IMPORTANT:** This document should be updated every time we work on this project to maintain accuracy.
+Always add new implementations, architectural changes, and current status to keep Copilot aligned with the actual project state.

 ## Project Facts